a2stuff/a2d/mgtk/MGTK.md

 _DA specific:_

-* Following a window move, resize or close (except on DA exit), call `JUMP_TABLE_CLEAR_UPDATES` to allow DeskTop to handle update events.
+* Following a window move, resize or close, call `JUMP_TABLE_CLEAR_UPDATES` to allow DeskTop to handle update events.
 This will not redraw the DA window, however.